-It can be important that specialists, such as Educational Psychologists and Learning Support Services, are brought in to help to identify exactly what the nature of a child’s difficulty is.
+It can be important that specialists, such as Educational Psychologists, are brought in to help to identify exactly what the nature of a child’s difficulty is.
 This helps teachers to adapt methods or resources to match children’s needs.
 This is always discussed with parents.

 What is a Special Educational Need?

-A child has a special educational need if he or she has a learning difficulty which calls for special educational provision to be made for him or her.
+A child has a special educational need if he or she has a learning difficulty that calls for special educational provision to be made for him or her.

 A child has a learning difficulty if he or she:

 - a) Has a significantly greater difficulty than the majority of children of the same age or

 - b) Has a disability that prevents or hinders them from making use of educational facilities of a kind generally provided for children of the same age in schools within the area of the Local Authority